senolmurat/senolmurat/README.md

 ### Hi there 👋
+####  Graduated from Marmara Univeristy-CSE.
+Mostly interested in app development(Web & Mobile).
+Currently working as an outsource iOS Software Developer to Albanian Bank BKT(Banka Kombetare Tregtare) , part of the team responsible for developing the bank's iOS mobile application.
-#### I graduated from Marmara Univeristy CSE in 2021.
-Mostly interested in app development(Web & Mobile).And I also like to create mods for Skyrim , Crusader Kings 3 and some other games.
+####  I also like to create mods for Skyrim , Crusader Kings 3 and some other games.

 ![alt text](https://github.com/senolmurat/senolmurat/blob/main/icons/nexus/nexus-icon-x32.png?raw=true) [Nexus Mods](https://www.nexusmods.com/users/121694898?tab=user+files)